Molenfeuer/LewisGrooveture/README.md

 1. Download the latest version of this mod from [NexusMods](https://www.nexusmods.com/stardewvalley/mods/16098) or the GitHub [release page](https://github.com/Nordmole/LewisGrooveture/releases)
 2. Extract the ZIP-File and put the folder into the mods folder of SMAPI (mostly located under "C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\Mods")

+## Options & Compatibility

+This mod is compatible with [Less Corrupt Lewis - No More Statue](https://www.nexusmods.com/stardewvalley/mods/14269) by [AirynS](https://www.nexusmods.com/stardewvalley/users/70148453).
+Just install his mod beside this mod, and instead of Lewis, Marnie will dance.

 ## Features

-- Let Lewis dance
+- Let Lewis dance (or Marnie)

 ## Contribute

 If something doesn't work, or you miss a feature, feel free to open a new issue on the [GitHub Page of this mod](https://github.com/Nordmole/LewisGrooveture/issues).
-Please always use the GitHub issue page instead of the issue page of NexusMods or something else
+I prefer the GitHub Page but if you really don't want to use it feel free to use the [Issue Page here on NexusMods](https://www.nexusmods.com/stardewvalley/mods/16098?tab=bugs).

 ## Credits